Did you know a whopping 113 million websites contain a security vulnerability? That’s approximately six percent of all websites globally.

 A website vulnerability is a weakness in website code that cybercriminals can exploit to gain unauthorized access to a site—and a mere one vulnerability has the power to impact over 1,000 pages on a single website.

-Let’s talk about one of the most common types of vulnerabilities on the OWASP Top 10: broken authentication & session management.
-Simply stated, broken authentication & session management allows a cybercriminal to steal a user’s login data, or forge session data, such as cookies, to gain unauthorized access to websites.
+Let’s talk about one of the most common types of vulnerabilities on the OWASP Top 10: broken authentication and session management.
+Simply stated, broken authentication and session management allows a cybercriminal to steal a user’s login data, or forge session data, such as cookies, to gain access to websites.

 Many websites require users to login to access their accounts, make a purchase, etc. More often than not, this is done using a username and password.
 With this info, a site will assign and send each logged in visitor a unique session ID that serves as a key to the user’s identity on the server.

 If not properly secured, a cybercriminal can impersonate a valid user and access that user’s account, resulting in a broken authentication and session management attack.

 When a visitor signs in to a website, the site uses a proprietary algorithm to generate a unique session ID.
 The visitor’s device then uses that session ID as a key to their identity for the remainder of their user session.

 All of this information has to be sent back and forth between the visitor and the server.
 If that information is not encrypted and is sent as plain text instead, it’s possible for someone to intercept a visitor’s session ID and/or credentials to impersonate that same visitor.
 This is especially true when operating on a public network (like a coffee shop wifi) or a public computer that anyone else can access and possibly intercept.